superbigco/craft-mjml/README.md

 ## Using MJML

-You can either use the MJML cli locally, or the MJML API.
+You can either use the MJML CLI locally, or the MJML API.

-To use the cli, you need to install both Node and [the mjml executable](https://mjml.io/documentation/#installation):
+To use the CLI, you need to install both Node and [the mjml executable](https://mjml.io/documentation/#installation):

 To use the API, you need to [request a API key](https://mjml.io/api).